alibaba/sreworks-ext/aiops/CaTAD/README.md

-# Unveiling Time Series Anomaly Detection: A Causal Look and Solutions
+# CaPulse: Detecting Anomalies by Tuning in to the Causal Rhythms of Time Series

-This repo provides the implementation code corresponding to our paper entitled Unveiling Time Series Anomaly Detection: A Causal Perspective and Solutions.
+This repo provides the implementation code corresponding to our paper entitled CaPulse: Detecting Anomalies by Tuning in to the Causal Rhythms of Time Series.
 The code is implemented on Pytorch 1.10.2 on a server with NVIDIA A100.

 ![image](./img/framework.png)

 ## Description
 We introduce a causal perspective to uncover the underlying mechanisms driving anomalies in time series data.
-Building on this foundation, we leverage causal tools to develop a new framework, CaTAD, aimed at enhancing both the accuracy and interpretability of Time Series Anomaly Detection (TSAD).
-To address the inherent challenges in TSAD, we design specialized modules that capture and fuse latent causal factors across different period levels, effectively managing local periodic information.
-Additionally, we propose a novel mask mechanism integrated into Normalizing Flows to account for global periodicity, enabling unsupervised, density-based anomaly detection.
+Building on this foundation, we leverage causal tools to develop a new framework, **CaPulse**, aimed at enhancing both the accuracy and interpretability of Time Series Anomaly Detection (TSAD).
+To tackle the intrinsic challenges of data, i.e., label scarcity, data imbalance, and multiple periodicities, we propose Periodical Normalizing Flows, which are built on conditioned normalizing flows to enable unsupervised density-based anomaly detection.
+For capturing multi-period dynamics, CaPulse integrates different periods' local information by learning causal pyramid representations as conditioning inputs, and global period information is incorporated via a novel mask mechanism.

 ## Requirements

-CaTAD uses the following dependencies:
+CaPulse uses the following dependencies:

-- Pytorch 1.8.1 and its dependencies
+- Pytorch 1.10.2 and its dependencies
 - Numpy and Scipy
 - CUDA 11.1 or latest version, cuDNN